-Having spent the last 2 years in an Account management role and specifically the last 6 months with Webfirm, I have come to know a whole range of characteristics that help to decipher the day to day aspects of the role.
+Having spent the last 2 years in an Account management role and specifically the last 6 months with Webfirm Melbourne, I have come to know a whole range of characteristics that help to decipher the day to day aspects of the role.

 An Account Manager in the Digital Marketing world needs to master several key traits; these will help you to perform your job in the most effective and efficient way and in turn, serve to get the best results for your clients.